theia-dev/pdom/docs/examples_toc_sim.rst

    * excess bonds

 To model the generalized split species, the size dependents of the desorption constant :math:`k_{\mathrm{ads}}` must be described.
-You can either choose the *strong* or *weak* dependents for your simulation.
+You can either choose *strong* or *weak* dependents for your simulation.
-Due to the fewer variables, we chose, in this case, a *weak* dependents.
+We chose a *weak* dependents in this example, due to the fewer needed parameters.

 As before the config file :download:`example_toc_sim.ini <examples/toc/example_toc_sim.ini>` can be generated with :program:`pdom.config`.
 Lines with require user input are highlighted in yellow.